 2) Individual flat windows are UPVC double glazed window frames.
-The windows in the communal staircase are UPVC window frames with openable vents.
-The communal staircase window frames are fitted with spandrel panels.
+The windows in the communal staircases are UPVC window frames with openable vents.
+Communal staircases window frames are fitted with spandrel panels.

-3) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is solid timber.
+3) Access is gained to all flats from the ground floor using the main access door(s) leading to the staircase area, the front access doors are solid timber.

-4) Gas risers are to the external front elevation of the block.
+4) Gas risers are to the external front elevation of each block.